dustinspecker/generator-ng-poly/README.md

 * * *

 ### App
 Asks for application name and language preferences to scaffold out an application with a home module.
+It will also ask if tests should be placed in the `src/` or `tests/` directory.
 Then installs npm and Bower dependencies.

 Example:
 ```